ciordia9/buffett-radar/WEEKLY_RADAR_PROTOCOL.md

 - **Action:** Search for recent interviews, conference appearances, or letters from Buffett or Abel.
 - **Enrichment:**
     - Add any new, significant quotes to the `news_events` array, along with your interpretation.
-- **Competing Narratives:**
+- **Intelligence Notes:**
-  - Abel commentary on strategy, capital allocation, sector focus
+  - What is Abel saying (or not saying)?
-  - Any signals about his management style or priorities
+  - What signals emerge about his style and priorities?

 ### Step 2.7: **NEW** - Operating Business Performance Check